kuzand/Computer-Vision-Video-Lectures/CONTRIBUTING.md

 3. Type a meaningful title and description for your pull request.
 3. Press **Create Pull Request**.

-Your pull request will be reviewed and hopefully merged into the repository.
+Your pull-request will be reviewed and hopefully merged into the repository.

-For more details on how to make pull requests see the [docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+For more details on how to make pull-requests see the [docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).